aridwi27/AFA-Pay-BE/Readme.md

 # Payment Web - BACKEND

 Payment Web is an aplication that aims to make it easy for user to do online payment.
 In backend part, Payment Web provide API to integrate it to [frontend Payment Web aplication](https://github.com/aridwi27/AFA-Pay-FE).
-API provide include User API and Transaction API.
+API provide include Users and Transaction.
 We use MySQL as Database with two table in it.

 ## Getting Started